Announcements and Special Information

 All Operator Certification Program exams are administered via computer-based testing through our testing vendor, PSI.
 Once you receive an examination approval letter from the Florida Department of Environmental Protection, you can schedule online or call 855-557-0617 to schedule your exam.
 For more detailed scheduling information, please review the candidate handbook located on the PSI website.

-DEP's Operator Certification Program accepts only general educational development (GED) issued by the American Council on Education through an approved GED administrator.
+DEP's Operator Certification Program accepts only GED issued by the American Council on Education through an approved GED administrator.
 In Florida, the approved GED administrator is the Florida Department of Education through its network of public schools and adult education centers.
-(Please note: Depending on your location, some testing centers are paper- or computer-based.
+(Note: Depending on your location, some testing centers are paper- or computer-based.
 Enter your ZIP code under Testing Center Information.)

 Licensing Process

-Florida statutes require that anyone who operates a drinking water treatment plant, domestic wastewater treatment plant and/or water distribution system be licensed by DEP.
+Florida Statutes require that anyone who operates a drinking water treatment plant, domestic wastewater treatment plant and/or water distribution system be licensed by DEP.
 To qualify for licensure, an applicant must meet minimum educational and work experience requirements for each class of license.
 A passing score is required on the exam for the type and level license desired.
+Learn more about the Operator Certification Program (Program Handbook).

 Step 1: Apply for Exam - I have completed my approved training course and I am ready to take my exam.